 Firstly, there are huge benefits to looking after the health and well-being of your employees.
 Employers who invest time and effort in their workforce in this way reap a number of proven benefits, creating a culture where employees feel valued and cared for.

 Secondly, there is the law.
-Under the Health and Safety (Display Screen Equipment) Regulations, 1992, businesses or organisations with more than five employees must protect their workforce from the potential risks when they are using DSE on a daily basis for more than an hour at a time.
-Employers have the same health and safety responsibility for home workers as for any other workers.
+Under the Health and Safety (Display Screen Equipment) Regulations 1992, businesses or organisations with more than five employees must protect their workforce from the potential risks when they are using DSE daily for more than an hour at a time.

 The main benefits that workstation assessments bring to employers are:

-3. Reduction of costs – office ergonomics does require some upfront investment from employers, it can actually help to reduce business costs.
-Correct ergonomics practices can see a reduction in compensation or insurance claims and lower staff turnover rates, as well as the decrease in sick leave and presenteeism mentioned above.
+- Reduction of costs – office ergonomics does require some upfront investment from employers.
+It can help to reduce business costs.
+Correct ergonomics practices can see a reduction in compensation or insurance claims and lower staff turnover rates, as well as a decrease in sick leave and presenteeism mentioned above.

-5. Improve productivity and decreased fatigue – if someone is in constant pain, for example with low back pain, it will impact on their overall quality of life.
-Their sleep may be affected, causing tiredness and resulting in them being less productive at work.
-By ensuring the causes of their pain are dealt with, the pain will decrease, along with tiredness and fatigue, thus increasing productivity and overall performance.
+- Improve productivity and decrease fatigue – if someone is in constant pain, for example with low back pain, it will impact on their overall quality of life.
+Their sleep may be affected, causing tiredness, and resulting in being less productive at work.
+By ensuring the causes of pain are dealt with, the pain will decrease, along with tiredness and fatigue, thus increasing productivity and overall performance.

-6. Improve overall health and well-being – working in an uncomfortable environment can have a hugely negative impact on your health and wellbeing, but this can be prevented if the causes of discomfort are acted upon.
+- Improve overall health and well-being – working in an uncomfortable environment can have a hugely negative impact on your health and well-being, but this can be prevented if the causes of discomfort are acted upon.
 In addition, if an employee knows they are being supported by their employer this will help to boost morale and increase employee satisfaction.

-7. Reduces digital eye strain – the correct positioning of screens to avoid them being too close or too far away is vital to avoid eye strain, as well as taking regular breaks away from the screen.
-An ergonomic assessment will identify any issues with screen positioning, as well as offering advice on resting eyes regularly.
+- Reduces digital eye strain – the correct positioning of screens to avoid being too close or too far away is vital to avoid eye strain, as well as taking regular breaks away from the screen.
+An ergonomic assessment will identify any issues with screen positioning, as well as offer advice on resting eyes regularly.

 Now you know the benefits, how do you go about getting a workstation assessment?

-Here at Ergonix, we will visit your office across London, Hertfordshire or Bedfordshire and carry out a detailed assessment, putting in place the elements discussed above.
-All our DSE assessments are carried out by chartered physiotherapists with specialist training in ergonomics.
+Here at Ergonix, we will visit your office and carry out a detailed assessment, putting in place the elements discussed above.
+All assessments are carried out by chartered physiotherapists with specialist training in ergonomics.

-We also deliver Chartered Institute of Ergonomics and Human Factors (CIEHF) accredited DSE Workstation Assessor Foundation courses to give delegates knowledge and experience to enable them to become confident and competent DSE assessors themselves.
+We also deliver Chartered Institute of Ergonomics and Human Factors (CIEHF) accredited DSE Workstation Assessor Training Courses to give delegates knowledge and experience to enable them to become confident and competent DSE assessors themselves.